rdz-oss/BattyBirdNET-Pi/README.md

 ### System components

-* A RasPi 4B with 4GB or more, likely also Pi 5 will work.
+* A RasPi 4B with 4GB or more, currently Pi 5 will not work (similar to BirdNET-PI).
 Use some form of passive or active cooling!
 * Power supply for the Raspi and an sd card - choose a large one 64 Gb +
-* A USB microphone for ultra sound: tested on audiomoth 1.2 and wildlife acoustics echo meter touch 2
+* A USB microphone for ultra sound: tested on audiomoth usb 1.2 and wildlife acoustics echo meter touch 2 (2 and 2 pro)
 * USB cable (USB C female to USB 3, 1.2m) or a USB 3 to USB 3 cable and a USB to USB C adapter
 * Optional: You can use a power bank to run the system as long as the power lasts at any location.
 You might want to add some form of rain protection.

 Some hints:

-* The echo meter touch 2 pro appears not to work in this setup
+* The echo meter touch 2 pro works for my setup but not for some.
+Unkown reason at this point.
-* If you use the audiomoth, you will have to set the sampling frequency to 256kHz or the system will overload after a few hours.
+* If you use the audiomoth, you will have to set the sampling frequency to 250kHz or the system will overload after a few hours.
-* https://www.openacousticdevices.info/audiomoth  (Usb or battery version with usb microphone configuration)
+* https://www.openacousticdevices.info/audiomoth  (Usb or battery version with usb microphone configuration).
+You will need a USB A male to micro USB cable to connect this one.
 * https://www.wildlifeacoustics.com/products/echo-meter-touch-2-android-2

 It is easily assembled